 Top Tip: If you want to spend some around Times Square but want to avoid the crowds, head to The View restaurant and Lounge.
 Located 48 floors up inside the Marriott Marquis Hotels, you can grab a sunset cocktail as the bar revolves, moving Times Square’s views around you.

 5. Walk across Brooklyn Bridge

-Another iconic thing to do in New York is to take a stroll or bike ride over Brooklyn Bridge.
+Taking a stroll or bike ride over Brooklyn Bridge is a real highlight.
 Most people catch the subway to City Hall in Lower Manhattan and walk over the bridge into Brooklyn from there.
 My tip, or rather the tip given to me by a local, is to catch the subway to High Street (Lines A and C) within Brooklyn then walk back over Brooklyn Bridge towards Manhattan.
 That way you have the Manhattan city skyline in view for your entire walk.
 Here’s my favourite free New York subway app on Apple and Android.

 6. Take a stroll through Central Park